kailash-manasarovar/statement/docs/timeline/2024/june.md

 - In retrospect I wonder if they were trying to scare me.
 - They didn't.
 - The tube stations were where a lot of bizarre things happened during my election campaign.
-- I made sure to tell the police's special election force where I was going to be every day because they were concerned enough for the safety of candidate's to have set it up.
+- I made sure to tell the police's special election force where I was going to be every day because they were concerned enough for the safety of candidates to have set it up.

 ### The East Finchley summer festival at Cherry Tree Woods